BIMSBbioinfo/janggu/README.rst

 Some of the hallmarks of Janggo are:

 1. Janggo builds upon keras to define, train and evaluate neural network in a flexible manner.
-2. Janggo provides special data containers that can hold sequence information or coverage information from next-generation sequencing experiments.
+2. Janggo provides special data containers for processing genomics data, including nucleotide sequences or coverage tracks from next-generation sequencing.
 3. Janggo facilitates reproducibility and eases model comparison by producing log files, storage of model parameters and evaluating various performance metrics out of the box.
 4. Janggo supports processing of too-large-to-keep-in-memory dataset by loading the data in batches from disk.

 Why Janggo?

-Janggo is a Korean percussion instrument that looks like an hourglass.
+`Janggo <https://en.wikipedia.org/wiki/Janggu>`_ is a Korean percussion instrument that looks like an hourglass.

-The two ends of the drum represent the two ends of a deep learning application in genomics, namely data acquisition and evaluation.
+Like the two ends of the instrument, the Janggo package represents the two ends of a deep learning application in genomics, namely data acquisition and evaluation (see Figure above).
-The middle part is facilitated by keras.

 * Free software: BSD 3-Clause License